foundation-for-enviromental-monitoring/website/_pages/about.md

 An early version of the product later called Caddisfly was demonstrated at a Water Hackathon in 2011.
 In 2012, [Ternup Research Labs, LLP](http://ternup.com), was started with the goal of developing and commercializing this product as a low cost, open source, and easy to use water quality monitoring kit.
 In 2014, the team merged with [Akvo](http://akvo.org), a Netherlands based non profit.
 In 2017, ffem was [spun off as an independent entity](https://akvo.org/blog/akvo-spins-off-environmental-sensor-organisation-ffem/).
 The product continues to be open source, though there are different roadmaps with both organizations.
 The name Caddisfly has been licensed to ffem, while the product is jointly maintained.

 ### Intellectual Property Policy
 Any project or product initiated or owned by ffem is open source.
-However while collaborating, partners' intellectual porperty will be respected.
+However while collaborating, partners' intellectual property will be respected.